The Highercombe Hotel building has served as a meeting place for the Tea Tree Gully community since the early days of settlement in the area.

 At the request of concerned local citizens, the site was bequeathed to the National Trust in 1967, when its development as a heritage museum began - initially known as the Old Highercombe Hotel Folk Museum and later, the Old Highercombe Hotel Museum.

 In 2012 the Museum achieved ACCREDITATION in History SA's Community Museums Program - meeting a level of excellence against the National Standards for Australian Museums and Galleries.
+It gained re-accreditation in 2018 by the (now) History Trust of SA.

 After several years of extensive expansion of displays on site beyond the original hotel building, in 2015 the facility was re-born as the Tea Tree Gully Heritage Museum.